tomncooper/strimzi-gravitino/README.md

 ### Automated install

-You can run the `install.sh` and `setup.sh` scripts, in the `setup-scripts` folder, to automatically install Gravitino, Strimzi Kafka and setup the example topics and tags:
+You can run the `install.sh` script, in the `setup` folder, to automatically install Gravitino, Strimzi Kafka and other dependencies.
+The `setup.sh` will create the necessary, topics, tables and filesets in the installed components and add the relevant entries to Gravitino.:

 ```shell
 ./setup/install.sh